sams258/SamFolio-Portfolio-Website/README.md

 - **Next.js**: The backbone for fast and optimized UI.
 - **React**: Creating dynamic and interactive components.
+- **Framer Motion**: A modern animation library for JavaScript and React.
 - **CSS Modules**: Ensuring modular and maintainable styling.

 ### Backend